neil7057/pjl_host_system/README.md

 Results:

-The use of Crispy Forms in the Authorisations app (django allauth) throws up missing ari-label errors.
-It's possible to either remove crispy forms or add additional forms.py defs but this unnecessarilly complicates the code to 'fix' a problem that doen't really exist as placeholders are clear and the screen reader software detects the placeholder as a field label.
+The use of Crispy Forms in the Authorisations app (django allauth) throws up missing aria-label errors.
+It's possible to either remove crispy forms or add additional forms.py defs but this unnecessarilly complicates the code to 'fix' a problem that doesn't really exist as placeholders are clear and the screen reader software detects the placeholder as a field label.
 -   WCAG results:

     <details><summary>Home Page</summary>